Today at 5pm EST, I get the opportunity to interview Mark Cooper for the first time. It should be fun. Here is a little about him and today’s link:

 “Fast Lane” synopsis and a bit on the author:

 “Detective Vincent Perez operates on both sides of the law and is comfortable with doing so.
-However, he doesn’t realise he is slowly losing himself in the…Continue
+However, he doesn’t realise he is slowly losing himself in the darkness, he is trying to stop.

 Added by Giovanni Gelati on November 12, 2011 at 2:19am — No Comments